-MCOE has three schools identified for Comprehensive Support and Improvement (CSI).
-Merced Valley Community School and MCOE Special Education are identified for low graduation rates.
+MCOE has one school currently identified for Comprehensive Support and Improvement (CSI).
 Floyd Schelby is identified as low performing.
-MCOE involves parents and family members in jointly developing the CSI Plans.
+MCOE involves parents and family members in jointly developing the CSI Plan.
 Parents and students provide input and recommendations to the CSI plan through various committee meetings.
 We actively recruit for a diverse parent group to be represented.
 Through these various committee meetings, parents provide feedback and planning support which leads to a jointly developed CSI Plan to overcome barriers to graduation, academic performance, and academic engagement.

 We do not have any schools identified for TSI.